Ruby918/TransitSim/phase2/README.txt

 The file `events.txt` is comprised of a sequence of commands that can be issued to the transit fare manager.
-There are three types of commands: Admin, Customer, and Card.
+There are three types of commands: Admin, User, and Card.

 ### Admin commands